2025 XTERRA World Cup

 Full Distance Results

-Times, splits and points from the second Full Distance race of the series.
+Times, splits and points from the first World Cup race in the UK.

 Felix Forissier and Alizée Paties Win Weston Park